popdemtech/smartsite/walkthrough/2_Basics/1_0_create_webserver.md

 ### 2. Create the Express server
 Express provides JavaScript classes and functions that, when used within a Node.js script, start a webserver process.
 To do so, we'll need to `require` the Express library, then instantiate an instance of Express.

 An instance of Express is conventionally called `app`.
-The instance provides methods for routing HTTP requests, rendering HTML views, registering a template engine, and configuring middleware. `my-app` will utilize all of these methods.
+The instance provides methods for routing HTTP requests, rendering HTML views, registering a template engine, and configuring middleware. `smartsite` will utilize all of these methods.

 First, modify `index.js` to import in the `express` library and instantiate an `app`.
 Register a `GET` route to the root route, `/`.